fT0xicw5916/ManageBac-Plus/README.md

 ## Current limitations
 We're all just high school students and making perfect dynamic websites is obviously not our daily job.
 Hence I'll have to admit that there are many limitations to the current website:
-- Lack of encryption for personal credentials
+- Lack of encryption for student credentials (SOLVED with AES256)
 - Horrible database schema that minimizes efficiency
 - Tons of hidden bugs not fixed
 - Uses a ton of RAM (not optimized at all)